stnolting/neoTRNG/README.md

-# The neoTRNG True Random Number Generator
+# The neoTRNG True Random Number Generator - Version 3.2

 **A Tiny and Platform-Independent True Random Number Generator for _any_ FPGA (and even ASICs).**